 2. Poor communication of project requirements

 Code that is implemented without a clear understanding of the requirements will result in technical debt.
 This can be caused by a misunderstanding or miscommunication among stakeholders, a requirement that wasn’t properly documented, or the absence of documentation at all.
+While among the key benefits of legacy code documentation are the availability of the project specifications and faster releases or bug fixes.

 3. Low test coverage